jason-boenjamin/sp24-cse110-lab4/expose/javascript/part2.md

    F. true a boolean of a non-zero number returns true so true is === true

-15. Explain the difference between the == and === operators
+15. Explain the difference between the == and === operators == is the equality operator and checks for equality AFTER performing type conversion, if necessary.
+On the other hand, === is the strict equality operators. === checks for equality without performing type conversions.
+If two values are of different types, the result is automatically false.

+16. Located in part2-question16.js

+17. a

+18. Located in part2-question19.js

+19. The output of the above code is :